sdclibbery/tradr/README.md

 x Log output to file
 x Extract bot boilerplate
 x create help text
+* Bots for making simple transactions with exit orders
+* Bots for making simple, single transactions
+* Get rounding values from the product info, dont hardcode
 * Persistant state to allow for process/box restart Given the use of async, how is this possible?
 Itd need to include the progress through the function..??
 * Make a bot that transacts whenever 2 moving averages cross